renatoamreis1987/face-recognition-brain-api/README.md

 # face-recognition-brain-api

-## The Api for the Face Recognition Project
+## The API for the Face Recognition Project, built w/NodeJS!